banner

 InputReader (Source of InputDispatcher Events)#

 The events in InputDispatcher come from InputReader.
-After obtaining input events from EventHub, InputReader will call the notifyXxx method of InputDispatcher to pass the events to InputDispatcher.
+After InputReader obtains input events from EventHub, it passes them to InputDispatcher by calling the notifyXxx method.

 Starting InputReader#

-In the start method of IMS, the start method of InputReader is called to start InputReader.
+In the start method of InputManager, the start method of InputReader is called to start InputReader.
 Let's continue to look at the start method of InputReader.

 status_t InputReader::start() {